Michael-Kornilich/makro-analysis/README.md

-Descriptive and later inductive analysis of the relation between:
+# Empirical analysis of the Phillips-curve
-* Unemployment
+In this project I set out to analyse and to fit the 3D Phillips-curve, whereby:
+* X-axis is the unemployment rate
-* Expected inflation and
+* Y-axis is the expected inflation
-* Inflation rate
+* Z-axis is the actual inflation rate

-Goal: find the parameters for the 3D Phillips-curve

-Problem: Lack of inflation expectations before 1977
+**Problem:** Lack of inflation expectations before 1977

+(The sources of the data are given inside of the notebook)